High-precision direct decay energy measurements of the electron-capture decay of $^{97}$Tc: Conclusion and outlook

 \section{Conclusion and outlook}

 A direct high-precision gs-to-gs EC-decay $Q$-value measurement of $^{97}$Tc (9/2$^{+}$)$\rightarrow ^{97}$Mo$^{*}$ (320.0 keV) was validated to be energetically allowed.
 This also allows an unambiguous characterization of all the possible lines in the EC spectrum of this transition at a significance level of at least 2$\sigma$.
-The transition to the 320.0-keV state with a possible allowed decay type, has a small distance of 2.0(1.0) keV for the gs-to-es $Q_{\mathrm{EC}}^{*}$ to the binding energy of the electrons in the allowed daughter atomic shell L1.
+The transition to the 320.0-keV state has a small distance of 2.0(1.0) keV for the gs-to-es $Q_{\mathrm{EC}}^{*}$ to the binding energy of the electrons in the allowed daughter atomic shell L1.
 For further confirmation of whether this lowest emitted neutrino energy is ultra-low, the excitation energy needs to be determined with higher precision and accuracy.
+Also, to define the nature of the transition, allowed or forbidden, a spectroscopic measurement of the angular momentum of the final state should be performed.
+A highly charged ion (HCI) Penning trap will refine the gs-to-gs $Q_{\mathrm{EC}}$ to a few eV \cite{Schweiger2024}, and cryogenic detectors, e.g., Transition Edge Sensors (TES) or Metallic Magnetic Calorimeters (MMCs) at low temperatures, will measure the 320.0~keV excitation energy to around 10s~eV, reducing $Q_{\mathrm{EC}}^{*}$ uncertainty to $\approx$10s~eV.
+Phase-space factor analysis and gamma coincidence further constrain rates, ensuring viability for sub-eV sensitivity, as with $^{159}$Dy \cite{Gastaldo2022}.
 The atomic self-consistent many-electron Dirac--Hartree--Fock--Slater method and the nuclear shell model were utilized to predict the partial decay half-lives and energy distributions of gs-to-es EC transitions in $^{97}$Tc with low $Q$ values.
 To calculate error propagation in half-life and the 68\% confidence interval for normalized energy distributions, a pseudo-experiment technique was introduced.
-Multiple corrections, such as exchange, overlap, shake-up, and shake-off effects, were accounted for in these predictions for modelling the spectrum shape near the endpoint.
+Multiple corrections, such as exchange, overlap, shake-up, and shake-off effects, were accounted for in these predictions for modeling the spectrum shape near the endpoint.